mzocchi/econometrics/Lab2_PrePost/Lab2_PrePost.md

 * Now, we interpret the coefficeint on *female* as when y85=0, y85fem = 0 , c_educ = 0, exper = 0, and expersq = 0. eg, the difference in log wages between females and males in 1978 (y85=0 and y85fem = 0) *for people with a high school education* (c_educ=0) without any experience (exper = 0 and expersq = 0).

 #### Extra
 * Why do we have an experience squared term in the model?

 ```
 	twoway (scatter lwage exper) (qfit lwage exper) (lfit lwage exper)
 ```
 * From the quadratic fit line (red) it looks like people with many years of experience start to see reduced wages.
 * Find the turning point (i.e. when experience starts to have a negative effect on wage)

 ```
 	estimates restore m3
 	nlcom -_b[exper]/(2*_b[expersq])
 	*or
 	display = -(.0294761)/(2*-.0003975)
 ```
-** Another method for D-i-D: Stratified approach **
+**Another method for D-i-D: Stratified approach:**

 * We could also stratify by gender and fit a pair of separate models:
 * one for the males and one for the females in the sample
 * Model for men (if female==0)

 ```
 	reg lwage y85 educ exper expersq union if female==0
 	est store mm
 ```
 * Model for women (if female==1)

 ```
 	reg lwage y85 educ exper expersq union if female==1
 	est store mf
 ```
 * Compare estimates from each model.
 * Which coefficients are different?
 What does it mean?

 ```
 	esttab mm mf, b(%7.4f) se star stats(N r2 r2_a)
 ```
 * Now we can generate predicted values from each model to complete our D-i-D analysis like we did in the pooled approach
 * Need to restore results from first stratified model (men) to get the predicted values.

 ```
 	est restore mm
 	margins, at(y85=0)
 	margins, at(y85=1)
 ```
 * And now restore results from the second model (women) and get the predicted values

 ```
 	est restore mf
 	margins, at(y85=0)